Community Report

 Teaching and Learning

 At UCalgary, we’re creating an environment where both educators and students can flourish.
-By expanding teaching and learning programming, funding research, recognizing exceptional educators, and building dynamic networks, we foster new ideas and innovative teaching practices that continuously enhance the learning experience.
+By expanding teaching and learning programming, funding research, recognizing exceptional educators, and building dynamic networks, we foster research informed approaches and innovative practices that continuously enhance the teaching and student learning experience.

 "Student learning is at the heart of everything we do,"